bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-nuxeo-cluster-ha-setup.md

 When running in Cluster mode, the usage of Redis is strongly recommended since it allows to:

-- Share caches between the nodes
+- Share caches between the nodes&nbsp;
     - Making the caches more efficient
     - Avoiding invalidation issues
 - Share the [Work]({{page page='work-and-workmanager'}}) queues (all the asynchronous jobs that have been scheduled)